 Many of Fischer’s games could easily be tagged great, and it’s difficult to choose a single one.
 Undoubtedly, one of the most prominent games in his chess career was the sixth game in his legendary World Championship Match against Boris Spassky in Reykjavik in 1972.
 This was the time of the Cold War being fought over 64 squares and as such, attracted massive media interest.
 He single-handedly ended the domination of chess by the Soviet School of chess.

 7) Alexander Alekhine (1892-1946)

-By the age of 16, Alexander Alekhine was already one of the greatest chess players of Russia, and made his way up to become the strongest player in the world by 22.
+By the age of 16, Alexander Alekhine was already one of the greatest chess players of Russia and made his way up to become the strongest player in the world by 22.
 Alekhine began his reign by defeating Capablanca in 1927.
-His core object was to strip Capablanca of his , a feat he accomplished with 6 wins, 3 losses, and 25 draws.
-Alekhine defended his title against Bogoljubov in 1929 and 1934, but would eventually loose in 1935 to Max Euwe.
-Interestingly, he regained it in 1937 and held the title until his death in 1946.
+His core objective was to strip Capablanca of his, a feat he accomplished with six wins, three losses, and 25 draws.
+Alekhine defended his title against Bogoljubov in 1929 and 1934, but would eventually lose in 1935 to Max Euwe.
+Interestingly, he regained it in 1937 and held the title until he died in 1946.